rawrtc/ci-image/Readme.md

 ## Information

-These images are using Android NDK revision 18b and exist in the following variations:
+These images are using the Android NDK to cross-compile for Android in the following variations:

-- API level 21 for arm
+- API level 16 for arm
-- API level 21 for arm64
+- API level 16 for x86
-- API level 27 for arm
+- API level 28 for arm
-- API level 27 for arm64
+- API level 28 for arm64
+- API level 28 for x86
+- API level 28 for x86_64

+The images also include a minimal OpenSSL library in version 1.1.1b.

 ## Generation